anjisun221/jisun-smu/content/publication/an-2013-traditional/index.md

   \ overlap?
 Are they competitors or potential collaborators?
 Are people who know\
   \ each other more likely to subscribe to similar outlets?"
 featured: false
-publication: '*Proceedings of the 5th Annual ACM Web Science Conference*'
+publication: '*Proceedings of the 5th Annual ACM Web Science Conference (WebSci)*'
 tags:
 - '"media study"'
 - '"visualization"'